neilwilliam/neilwilliam/README.md

 ---
 ## 👨‍💻 About Me

-I'm a passionate **Web and Game Developer** with a love for building immersive experiences and clean, functional interfaces.
-Whether it’s a responsive website or a full-on game mechanic, I enjoy bringing ideas to life through code.
+As a dedicated **Web and Game Developer**, I am passionate about creating immersive experiences and user-friendly interfaces.
+Whether developing responsive websites or intricate game mechanics, I derive immense satisfaction from bringing innovative ideas to fruition through code.

 ---